The Perfect Travel Guide to Visiting Madikeri, Coorg

 You can also ask rickshaw drivers for a half or full-day tour.
 They are usually friendly towards tourists.
 ALWAYS agree on the fare price before you hop on.
 And if you find yourself in a fix afterward, don’t get too deep in the argument.
 It will only ruin your day.

 Day rental Taxis: If you are traveling with family, in a group, or prefer to travel more comfortably, look at hiring a day cab.
 It is convenient, you can customize your itinerary, it is also affordable if you split the bill.
 Sometimes the drivers fulfill the role of a tour guide as well.
 A day’s rent will range from ₹1,800-2,800 from a hatchback to an SUV.
 You can book a cab with your hotel or online through websites like coorgcabs.com and coorgtours.com.

 1. Raja’s Seat

-Raja’s seat is probably the most important tourist attraction inside Madikeri town.
-This place was a favorite amongst the royalty of Coorg who spent the mornings watching the sunset over the surrounding valleys and evening with their queens in the flower gardens.
+Raja’s seat is probably the most important tourist attraction in Madikeri town.
+This place was a favourite amongst the royalty of Coorg who spent the mornings watching the sunset over the surrounding valleys and evening with their queens in the flower gardens.
 If you are in the town, you can even walk to this place.